Ashiya, Hyōgo: History

 The area of Ashiya was part of ancient Settsu Province and was mostly tenryō territory under direct control the Tokugawa shogunate during the Edo Period.
-Ashiya was established in 1871 as a township in Hyōgo Prefecture and was designated part of Seido village (精道村) on April 1, 1889 with the creation of the modern municipalities system.
+Ashiya was established in 1871 as a township in Hyōgo Prefecture and was designated part of Seido village (精道村) on April 1, 1889, with the creation of the modern municipalities system.
 In the early 1900s, it was designated as an urban planning area and became one of the centers of the Hanshinkan Modernism movement in terms of architecture and culture.
 This led to the building of large single-family homes with tennis courts, swimming pools, and tea houses, etc. along the hills overlooking Osaka Bay.
 Seido was promoted to city status on November 10, 1940, changing its name to "Ashiya".

 In 1945, the City of Ashiya prohibited the operation of pachinko parlors, gambling and entertainment facilities as well as small factories.
 This ordinance includes prohibitions on rooftop advertisements, advertising balloons, and a complete ban on flashing lights.
 Those laws still stand and there is no other municipal government with similar regulations in Japan.
 In 1991, Ashiya residents elected Harue Kitamura as the first woman to hold the office of mayor of a city in Japan.
 Kitamura was mayor when Ashiya suffered major damage during the Kobe earthquake on January 17, 1995.
 Over 50% of the urban area of Ashiya was destroyed by the earthquake, and there were 444 fatalities.
+In 2023, Ashiya residents elected 26 year old Ryōsuke Takashima, making him the youngest mayor ever in Japan.